Ramat Yishai: Mayors

 Before 1959, the local government was headed by a Mukhtar.

+Voting Patterns

+In the 2022 election, 65 percent of voters in Ramat Yishai voted for the parties of the center-left coalition led by Yair Lapid, while 32 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 0.1 percent voted for the Arab parties.

-Education, Culture and Notable Landmarks
+Culture and landmarks

 One of the better known buildings in the village is called "the Khan" (caravanserai in Arabic), a 1909 building with surrounding walls.
 The logo of the village consists of this Ottoman-era building with a palm tree next to it.
 The town hall flies 2 logo-on-bedsheet flags with this emblem in dark blue on a light blue and a yellow field, respectively.